welpo/RAVPower-FileHub-SD-Backup/README.md

 ## Changelog

+20180215
+* Better logging
+* include Sony Files and other changes - Thank you @dreamnid

 20171205
 * Added logging to rsync
 * Updated documentation with instructions on how to fix the date issue manually